-- a) It is based on a concern for "man's ability to perceive the world, and to construct a system of knowledge units to facilitate his understanding of the world and communication about its nature."8 - b) It recognizes that the "structuring of man's knowledge about the world may be seen as being related to the optical levels of general, world-immanent objects by an evolutionary sequence which, however, is of a spiralling rather than of a linear nature."9 - c) It is ordered vertically in terms of 9 optical levels associated with a progressive complexication of perceived reality: - i.
+- It recognizes that the "structuring of man's knowledge about the world may be seen as being related to the optical levels of general, world-immanent objects by an evolutionary sequence which, however, is of a spiralling rather than of a linear nature.' - It is ordered vertically in terms of 9 optical levels associated with a progressive complexication of perceived reality: - i.
 Pure forms and structures (magnitudes, proportions) - ii.
 Pure matter and energy (atoms, forces, etc) - iii.
 Aggregated matter in motion (cosmic bodies) - Animated, non-intelligent beings (micro-organisms, plants, animals) - Animated, intelligent beings (individual human beings) - vi.
 Aggregated, intelligent beings (human societies) - vii.
-Material products (goods and services) - viii.
-Intellectual products (documents, information) - Spiritual products (language, works of art and other meta physical works.
-10 These are distinguished by the first digit of - d) It is ordered horizontally from the non-fundamental disciplines at each level (on the left) to those concerned with application of that knowledge (on the right).
-These are distinguished by the second digit of the ICC code. - e) Within any area of the resulting matrix, a structured sequence for the system positions was applied for the repeatable arrangement of the elements of each group.
-These are defined as follows: - General and theoretical statements (axioms, etc) - Object-related statements (elements of objects, parts, kinds of - Activity-related statements (states and processes in objects, operations applied to them, etc) - iv. - Statements related to specialities of the objects and/or ٧. activities concerned in 2 and 3 - vi. - Statements on influences onto 2 and 3 from outside ("instrumental", technical relationship) - Statements on the use of 2 and 3 in other fields ("potential", resource orientation, application relationship) - Statements of the knowledge about 2 and 3 in distributing it by human beings, societies, documents, etc ("actualization", synthesizing, environmental relationship).
+Material products (goods and services) - Intellectual products (documents, information) - ix.
+Spiritual products (language, works of art and other meta physical works.
+10 These are distinguished by the first digit of the ICC code. - d) It is ordered horizontally from the non-fundamental disciplines at each level (on the left) to those concerned with application of that knowledge (on the right).
+These are distinguished by the second digit of the ICC code. - Within any area of the resulting matrix, a structured sequence for the system positions was applied for the repeatable arrangement of the elements of each group.
+These are defined as follows: - General and theoretical statements (axioms, etc) - Object-related statements (elements of objects, parts, kinds of - Activity-related statements (states and processes in objects, operations applied to them, etc) - iv. - Statements related to specialities of the objects and/or ٧. activities concerned in 2 and 3 - vi. - Statements on influences onto 2 and 3 from outside vii. ("instrumental", technical relationship) - Statements on the use of 2 and 3 in other fields ("potential". resource orientation, application relationship) - ix.
+Statements of the knowledge about 2 and 3 in distributing it by human beings, societies, documents, etc ("actualization", synthesizing, environmental relationship).
 These are distinguished by the third digit of the ICC code.

-Dahlberg has elaborated, published and applied the scheme11 using three digits (some 700 classes) and hopes to publish a more extended four-digit version (some 7000 classes).
+Dahlberg has elaborated, published and applied the scheme using three digits (some 700 classes) and hopes to publish a more extended four-digit version (some 7000 classes).

 If the four-digit version had been available when the editors were considering a new classification system for the Yearbook, it is probable that it would have been used to design the coding system for international organizations.
 In experimenting with the various possibilities however it became apparent that there was a basic awkwardness and bias in making all the preoccupations of such bodies subservient to "knowledge" of "objects".
 This problem is particularly striking when a social reality like "homelessness" is classified under an intellectual discipline, namely "sociology", as in the case of the UNESCO Thesaurus.
-13 Similarly a value and condition of fundamental importance like "peace" is classified under an intellectual discipline such as "political science", or, again, "friendship", "love" and "hatred" are classified under "psychology".
+Similarly a value and condition of fundamental importance like "peace" is classified under an intellectual discipline such as "political science", or, again, "friendship", "love" and "hatred" are classified under "psychology".
 Positioning values, conditions and forms of praxis in this way can be seen as reinforcing the dominance of the knowledge function during a period when the international community recognizes a need to enhance action, the "will to change", as well as the emergence of new values.
 Many organizations perceive themselves as concerned with praxis and do not relate directly to the intellectual disciplines by which their actions are supposedly governed according to university faculties.

-bidem, p7.
+videm, p7.

 idem, p35.

 Dahlberg.
 ICC - Information coding classification; principles, structure and application